f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-Click the check-mark next to tenant2 and then click the Provision button to move the tenant to the **provisioned** state so that configuration changes can occur.
+Select the checkbox next to tenant2 and then click the Provision button to move the tenant to the **provisioned** state so that configuration changes can occur.
 A pop-up will appear asking you to confirm.
 After confirming it will take a few seconds for the tenant to spin down into the provisioned state.

 .. image:: images/velos_deploying_a_tenant/image19.png
   :align: center
   :scale: 70%

 Next click on the hyperlink for **tenant2** to change the configuration of the tenant.
 Change the **Allowed Slots** so that both 1 and 2 are now checked.
 Change the state from **Provisioned** to **Deployed* and then click **Save**.
-When prompted confirm, and then watch the tenant startup.
+When prompted, confirm, and then watch the tenant start up.

 .. image:: images/velos_deploying_a_tenant/image20.png
   :align: center
   :scale: 70%

-Note the tenant is now configured for both.
-Slots 1 & 2 for **Allowed Slots**.
+Note the tenant is now configured for both Slots 1 & 2 for **Allowed Slots**.

 .. image:: images/velos_deploying_a_tenant/image21.png
   :align: center